-As of April 30, 2009, the Company had no borrowings under the Credit Facility, and the Company was in compliance with all Credit Facility covenants.
-Although there were no borrowings on the Credit Facility and there was only \$5.8 million of outstanding letters of credit under the Credit Facility, the aggregate availability under the Credit Facility was limited by the Consolidated Leverage Ratio resulting in an availability of \$129.7 million at April 30, 2009.
-The Company believes that reduced earnings in fiscal 2009 could adversely impact the amount available to the Company under the Credit Facility in future quarters, absent any pro-forma EBITDA benefit from any potential acquisitions.
-The Company is focused on this matter and will endeavor to maintain the existing Credit Facility to the extent possible given its favorable terms versus current market terms.
+As of July 31, 2009, the Company had no borrowings under the Credit Facility, and the Company was in compliance with all Credit Facility covenants.
+Although there were no borrowings on the Credit Facility and there was only \$5.8 million of outstanding letters of credit under the Credit Facility, the aggregate availability under the Credit Facility was limited by the Consolidated Leverage Ratio resulting in an availability of \$121.1 million at July 31, 2009.
+Because the Consolidated Leverage Ratio is based on EBITDA, falling earnings over the last 12 months and reduced earnings for any future periods could continue to impact the amount available under the Credit Facility in future quarters, absent any pro-forma EBITDA benefit from any potential acquisitions.